CamNaka/phase-1-final-project/NOTES.md

   * When 'add item' button is click an alert will show saying 'item was added' (alert)
   * List out items when page loads (DOMContentLoaded)
   * There will be a 'clear cart' button that restarts all counters (click)
   * There will be a user form with two input boxes and one submit button that adds a users email and name to db.json
   * When item is clicked a counter will increment by the price of added item

-### step 4:
+### step 4: non-MVP
   * User will be able to like an item
   * When item is clicked a counter will keep track of how many items are in the cart
   * There will be a quantity selector for each item